Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Support the review of rare disorder research findings identified through the Genomics England Research Network members and Discovery Forum.
 Skills & experience for success

-Ideally, we are seeking candidates with research experience related to rare conditions who can demonstrate the skills and experience necessary to excel in the role of Genome Analyst.
+Ideally, we are seeking candidates with experience with genomic analysis in rare conditions who can demonstrate the skills and experience necessary to excel in the role of Genome Analyst

-Experience in a role where you undertake whole genome or exome sequencing analyses and interpretation of the genomic data in relation to rare disorders within a research setting.
+Experience in a role where you undertake whole genome or exome sequencing analyses and interpretation of the genomic data in relation to rare disorders within a clinical or research setting.

 An understanding and focus on the clinical impact of these analyses.